Frequently Asked Questions

 If I am new or move during the school year, how will I know what bus to ride?

 Proof of residency is required before a student can be assigned to a bus route.
-Once residency is verified by the district registrar, new students will be informed by the district registrar of the nearest existing bus stop based upon the student’s reported home or transportation address.
+Residency is verified by the district registrar.
+To view your student's bus information, click on the Transporation link in the Daily Student Activity section of the SIS Portal.
 If there is no existing bus stop within the district’s bus stop guidelines, a new stop will be created.
 The creation of new stops takes approximately 3-5 school days for regular enrollment.
 Please allow up to 10 school days for bus stop assignments when enrolling in special education programs, which are coordinated by Special School District.

 Stop requests are processed in the order in which they are received, with an emphasis on student safety.
 If a new stop has to be created and existing drop-off times are changed, three additional days may be required to ensure adequate communication to all families impacted by the changes.
 Families are responsible for transportation to and from school until a bus stop is established.